zcash/zips/drafts/zip-str4d-shielded-coinbase.rst

 Security and Privacy Considerations
 ===================================

-Sapling outputs in coinbase transactions are by design publicly-viewable, in contrast to Sapling outputs in normal transactions.
+Sapling outputs in coinbase transactions are by design publicly viewable, in contrast to Sapling outputs in normal transactions.
 This does not introduce any privacy regressions, because coinbase output values and recipient addresses have always been public information.